-Yesterday, the highest maximum temperature of 43.5 degrees Celcius was reported from Ganganagar in west Rajasthan while Chandrapur in Vidarbha recorded the lowest minimum temperature of 19.4 degrees Celcius.
+Yesterday, the highest maximum temperature (43.8 degrees Celcius) in the country was recorded at Pilani in east Rajasthan while Bir in Marathwada reported the lowest minimum temperature of 19.8 degrees Celcius.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines